Publications, Reports & Surveys

 The South African Bee Journal (SABJ) is a quarterly periodical published by SABIO and distributed to all paid up members of SABIO.

 The beginning of the new decade brings with it the SABJ (The South African Bee Journal) in a new A4 format with the original name for reasons of continuity and branding.
-A new editorial team that consists of Robin Crewe, Hannelie Human, Tlou Masehela and Christian Pirk, prepared the final issue of the previous decade.
+The editorial team is led by Prof Robin Crewe, Prof Christian Pirk and Adriaan du Toit as SABIO Board members.
 The team is committed to bringing you a journal that is interesting and addresses the issues that are of importance to the South African Beekeeping community.
 This includes the beekeepers and the broader community that is dependent on pollination services and the development of livelihoods based on bee products.
 We will source material both locally and from the international beekeeping community so that the local industry is familiar with developments on a global scale.

 We believe that even in the era of Google Groups, Facebook and Twitter there is still a place for the SABJ which provides a trusted source of information to SABIO members and also provides a long-term archive for the material that is published.
 Long term archives can be mined for information that may be intriguing and relevant in the future.
 Certainly, the archives of the SABJ provide a useful source of information on the development and growth of beekeeping in southern Africa.

 The publication of the SABJ will not be possible without funding from our Advertisers who remains loyal supporters even in the difficult times that we are facing.
 Articles are written in either English or Afrikaans.
 Persons wishing to obtain a copy or contribute to the Journal should admit their requests, articles or advertorial to The Editor, SABJ, via e-mail to firstname.lastname@example.org.

 COLOSS survey – Sources of information (South Africa)